jevgenyr/dotfiles/README.md

 In System Setting, set keyboard modifier key for Caps Lock to Control.

+While in System Setting, set keyboard shortcuts for switching spaces to `Ctrl+Shift+[hl]`.

 Open finder, press `cmd+,` and make sure the sidebar shows only wanted items, then, configure the toolbar to only have path, view mode & search widgets.

+Hold shift with the mouse over the dock's resize bar and move it to the left.

-Change default shell
+Change default shell:

 ```
 chsh -s /bin/zsh kiasaki
 ```

-Hold shift with the mouse over the dock's resize bar and move it to the left